#shrinkthinks DBT DIY :: Making A Distress Tolerance Kit For Healthier Coping

 PRACTICE EMOTIONAL AWARENESS

 Practicing emotional awareness helps you identify important triggers, feelings and emotions in an effort to disrupt a potential downward spiral.
 Identifying what may be going on for you sooner rather than later builds personal competency and supports healing and emotional growth.
-Some examples to help you include: using a journal to express yourself, drawing your emotions and feelings, movement that describes how you're feeling.
-If you're not sure what you are feeling (this happens!) look at a chart that describes or lists a range of feelings.
+Some examples to help you include: using a journal to express yourself, drawing your emotions and feelings, using movement that describes how you're feeling.
+If you're not sure what you are feeling (this happens!), look at a chart that describes or lists a range of feelings.